Calibration-independent consistency test of BAO and SNIa data: update: Consistency test of uncalibrated BAO and SNIa distances

 In the flat FLRW background, $D_H=D'_M$, where a prime is a redshift derivative, so that

 DESI DR2 directly provides data for $F_{\rm AP}$.
 In addition, we use the SNIa datasets Union3, Pantheon+, and DES-Dovekie.
 The first two have data up to $z\sim2.4$, whereas the third reaches $z\sim1.15$.
-We convert SNIa data to $D_M$ data, using \autoref{eq:muB_to_DM} with uncertainty predictions.
+We convert SNIa data to $B(z)$ data for Union3 and $A(z)$ data for the other two, using \autoref{eq:5}.
+We also compute the corresponding uncertainties in $A(z)$ or $B(z)$ using Gaussian propagation of uncertainty.

-We apply a Gaussian Process (GP) \citep{Dinda:2022jih} to the $F_{\rm AP}$ data from DESI DR2 to reconstruct a smooth function and the associated uncertainties.
-Similarly, we apply GP to $D_M$ data from SNIa, to reconstruct $D_M$ and its first derivative.
+We apply a Gaussian Process (GP) \citep{Dinda:2022jih} to the $F_{\rm AP}$ data from DESI DR2 to reconstruct a smooth function and the associated uncertainties \citep{Gao:2025ozb,Gong:2025hoy}.
+Similarly, we apply GP to $A(z)$ or $B(z)$ data from SNIa, to reconstruct the function itself and its first derivative.
+We then apply Gaussian propagation of uncertainty to compute $F_{\rm AP}(z)$ from these functions.
+Note that we include all cross-correlations to compute this uncertainty.
+We get all these cross-correlations automatically from a GP reconstruction.
+(For a review, see Appendix C of \citep{Dinda:2022jih}.)
 In this analysis, we assume a zero-mean function and a squared-exponential kernel covariance function.
+Note that, one can use other mean functions or kernel covariances, but the main results do not change significantly for these data (see discussions in Appendix F of \citep{Dinda:2024ktd} and Appendix B of \citep{Dinda:2025svh}).

 Using these GP predicted smooth functions, we compute $F_{\rm AP}(z)$ both from DESI DR2 and SNIa.
 We plot the ratios of reconstructed $F_{\rm AP}(z)$ from SNIa to the reconstructed $F_{\rm AP}(z)$ from DESI DR2 in the left panel of \autoref{fig:FAP}.
 We find that all these error regions overlap well within $\sim\!
 1\sigma$.